jumiverse/jumiverse.github.io/about/meet-jugan.md

 **Lunch**

-Lunch might be simple bread and sausage or leftovers from the day before.
+Lunch might be simple bread with cold cuts or leftovers from the day before.
 I love to finish lunch with a strong **espresso**.

 **Afternoon**